mrazomej/phd/docs/src/chapter_02/section_05_results.md

 regulatory system.
 This raises the question: given a specific value of the fold-change, what combination of parameters will give rise to this desired response?
 In other words, what trade-offs between the parameters of the system will give rise to the same mean cellular output?
-These are key questions both for understanding how the system is governed and for engineering specific responses in a synthetic biology context.
+These are key questions for understanding how the system is governed and for engineering specific responses in a synthetic biology context.
 To address these questions, we follow the data collapse strategy used in a number of previous studies [@Sourjik2002;
-@Keymer2006; @Swem2008], and rewrite Eq. $\ref{eq:fold_change_full}$ as a Fermi function,
+@Keymer2006; @Swem2008], and rewrite Eq. $\ref{eq:fold_change_full}$ as a Fermi
+function,
 $$
 \text{fold-change}= \frac{1}{1 + e^{-F(c)}},
 \label{eq:free_energy_definition}